Explore Kid-Friendly Las Vegas At Christmas

+If you haven’t thought of Las Vegas as a Christmas destinatination with kids, think again.
 Plenty of glitz and glamour light up the Las Vegas Strip year-round.
-But the city also has fantastic family friendly holiday activities worth seeking out beyond the strip if you find yourself visiting Vegas between mid-November and New Year.
+But the city even more has fantastic and surprisingly family friendly holiday activities to seek out if you find yourself visiting Las Vegas between Thanksgiving and New Year.

-Here are some of my family’s favorite ways to celebrate the season.
+Here are some of my family’s favorite ways to celebrate the holiday season.

 The Rink at Cosmopolitan Las Vegas

-One of my family’s favorite holiday traditions is ice skating while overlooking the Las Vegas Strip.
-The Cosmopolitan Las Vegas brings a slice of wintery fun to the desert by transforming its Boulevard Pool into a winter wonderland with 4,200 square feet of real ice for ice skating.
+One of my family’s favorite holiday-season traditions is ice skating while overlooking the Las Vegas Strip.
+The Cosmopolitan Las Vegas (check for the best rates) brings a slice of wintery fun to the desert by transforming its Boulevard Pool into a winter wonderland with 4,200 square feet of real ice for ice skating.

 Reserve a fire pit for a bit of indulgence and gather round to enjoy hot cocoa and s’mores as well as homey savory food, like grilled cheese and tomato soup.
 If you would like something more adult, try tasty holiday-themed cocktails like the Ugly Christmas Sweater, Hot Mulled Wine or Hot Buttered Rum.

-New this season: A light snowfall will occur every 30 minutes in the evenings on Friday through Sunday from Nov.
+Better still, a light snowfall happens every 30 minutes in the evenings on Friday through Sunday from Nov.
 25 to Dec.
 18 and every Tuesday through Sunday from Dec.
 19 to Jan.
 2.

 Santa Claus at Town Square